 If you want a pro to manage your money

 - A robo-advisor can design a stock portfolio that matches your time horizon and risk tolerance.
 They’re typically cheaper than a human advisor, often a quarter of the price or less.
 Plus, many offer planning services that can help you maximize your wealth.
-Bankrate’s review of the top robo-advisors can help you select the right robo-advisor for your needs.
+The best robo-advisors can handle most of your investing needs.

 If you want to manage your own money

 - An online broker allows you to buy stock and many other kinds of investments, including bonds, exchange-traded funds (ETFs), mutual funds, options and more.
 The best brokers offer no-fee commissions on stocks as well as a ton of education and research at no additional cost, so you can power up your game quickly.
-Bankrate’s review of the best brokers for beginners can help you select the right one for your needs.
+Check out the best brokers for beginners for the top players.

 Bankrate also provides in-depth reviews of the major online brokers so you can find a broker that meets your exact needs.